amasoft-dr/cabinets.js/.github/README.md

 ### Using multiple Stores

-So you have an Application which counts visit, but also allows you to have comments, you have multiple ways to handle multiple states in cabinets.
+So you have an Application which counts visit, but also allows you to have comments, you have multiple ways to handle multiple states in kabinets.

 **1-.** Having an independent Store, so you will handle how and when to use it.